 A test may need to work with file operations and validate certain types of file activities.
 It is usually desirable not to perform file activity tests that will produce side effects outside of an individual test.
 Pester creates a PSDrive inside the user's temporary drive that is accessible via a named PSDrive

 TestDrive:.
-Pester will remove this drive after the test completes.
+Pester will remove this drive after the tests completes.
 You may use this drive to isolate the file operations of your test to a temporary store.

-Recording the state of the drive is done by saving a list of the files and folders present on the drive.
-No snapshots or any other magic is done.
-In practice this means that if you create a file in the Describe block and then change its content inside the Context block, the modifications are preserved even after you left the Context block.
+Be aware that the TestDrive content is tracked by paths.
+When entering a block, all paths which already exists will be excluded during cleanup when exiting the block.
+In practice this means that if you create a file in the Describe block and then change its content inside the Context block, the modifications or deletions are preserved even after you left the Context block.

 Internally the TestDrive creates a randomly named folder placed in $env:Temp and links it to the TestDrive PSDrive.
 Making the folder names random enables you to run multiple instances of Pester in parallel, as long as they are running as separate processes.
 That means running in different PowerShell.exe sessions or running using PowerShell jobs.

 Use the $TestDrive variable to compare regular paths with TestDrive paths.
 The following two paths will refer to the same file on disk, but the first one will contain the full file system path to the root of the TestDrive PSDrive, rather than a PowerShell path starting with 'TestDrive:\'.

 To get the full path, you can use this snippet: